TUDelft-DataDrivenControl/FRED/README.md

-# Wind Farm Modelling for Control
+# FRED
+Framework for wind Farm Flow Regulation and Estimation with Dynamics

+This project is under active development.

 Finite Element Modelling using:
 * FEniCS 2019.1.0